fetchai/agents-aea/docs/skill.md

 ### Models

 The developer might want to add other classes on the context level which are shared equally across the `Handler`, `Behaviour` and `Task` classes.
-To this end, the developer can subclass an abstract `Model`.
+To this end, the developer can subclass an abstract <a href="../api/skills/base#model-objects">`Model`</a>.
 These models are made available on the context level upon initialization of the AEA.

 Say, the developer has a class called `SomeModel`
 ``` python